denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 not to say that print is a stable medium.
 At the very least, readers know that a text will keep its shape as it passes from one pair of hands into another.
-As interpreters of texts, we usually can (with some effort) make certain to find ourselves, literally, on the same page and to insure that our discussion concerns roughly the same piece of writing.
+As interpreters of texts, we usually can (with some effort) make certain to find ourselves, literally, on the same page, ensuring that our discussion concerns roughly the same piece of writing.

-The architecture of contemporary computational media---screens, hard drives, and keyboards---cannot sustain the assumption of fixity.
+The architecture of contemporary computational media---screens, hard drives, and keyboards---cannot sustain such an assumption of fixity.
 Electromagnetic inscription occupies several available surfaces at once.
 It exists on screen, itself a composite of glass panes and liquid crystal, and "in memory," as manifested in the arrangement of silicon and circuitry.
 The word is in the wires.
-When reading digitally, on a personal computer for example, the distance between these localities may extend a few inches, enough to cover the space between a screen and a hard drive.
+When reading digitally, on a personal computer for example, the distance between these localities may extend a few inches, enough to cover the space between screen and hard drive.
 In other contexts, when viewing text on a commercial "electronic reader," that space may span continents as stored data are transmitted over vast distances, between content "owners" and its "users," who hold only a temporary right to peruse, limited in scope to specific timelines and geographies.
-An electronic book borrowed from the New York Public Library, for example, may be stored somewhere in the city, on library servers.
-It disappears from my devices when the terms of my book borrowing expire.
+An electronic book borrowed from the New York Public Library may be stored somewhere in the city or abroad, on library servers.
+It vanishes from my devices when the terms of my book borrowing expire.
+I cannot tell where that book is physically: I know only that it appears on my screen.

-In this way, the digital sign is continually stretched, elongated, and fractured across diverse material strata, subject to distinct local affordances.
+This apparent instability is, in short, the source of my puzzlement and an occasion to dwell on the resulting discomfort.
+The digital sign is continually stretched, elongated, and fractured across diverse material strata, subject to distinct local affordances.
 A simple act of erasure on screen, as when one backspaces over a word written in error, simulates a comparable action in print.
 On disk, metaphoric "erasure" assumes a different connotation, entailing an entirely new set of operations, not congruent with the implied action on screen or in print.[^68] The incongruence is often benign.
-Readers and writers are sometimes interested in handling surface representation alone, dwelling on the level of words and ideas.
+Readers and writers are sometimes interested in handling surface representation alone, on the level of words and ideas.
 In certain contexts however, our inability to perceive the mechanics of inscription at depth severely undermines critical acuity.
 To take a blunt example, imagine a scholar or a journalist who needs to redact unpublished materials in order to protect her sources.
 Surface erasure in this case is insufficient to guarantee true anonymity.
 Words erased on screen may persevere through deeper structures on disk and among remote servers, in a way susceptible to malicious breach or state-sponsored surveillance.
-Surface anonymity is sufficient at times, while other times require deep anonymity.

 The affordances of laminate text depend not only on the medium, but also on the contexts of its reception.
 The same "source text" may be transformed according to its geography or the identity of its reader.
 The composition of the sign changes as a text changes hands.
 A digital document may respond to a reader's location, gender, age, ethnicity, or immigration status.
-Think of an online newspaper, to take a common example, where the very composition of headlines and stories is routinely tailored to the individual reader.
+Think of an online newspaper, where the very composition of headlines and stories is routinely tailored to the individual reader.
 Such dynamic inscriptions contain the rules of their own transformation.
 Content and code intertwine to produce an amalgamated artifact, designed for remote content control.
-The electronic book implies a socialized environment, even when consumed in intimacy, in bed or on the toilet.
-Advertisers, censors, police, and intelligence agents are always potentially present, in part because the digital inscription is in perpetual transmission: moving past and through multiple infrastructures on the way to the iris.
+The electronic book implies a socialized environment, even when consumed in intimacy.
+Friends, advertisers, censors, and intelligence agents are always potentially present, in part because the digital inscription is in perpetual motion: moving past and through multiple infrastructures on the way to the iris.

+The chain of transmission is difficult to reconstitute.
 Governments that monitor reading habits by judicial means may decide to prosecute those who express opinions contrary to the reigning ideology.
 More insidiously, mechanisms of "soft" censorship may be encoded into the fabric of the laminate itself, through technologies that outright prevent prohibited ideological formations from appearing on screen.
-Unlike those censored by an explicit edict, readers under the reach of algorithmic governance may not be immediately aware of control mechanisms structuring their everyday interpretive experience.
-The reader is left with a rough and deterministic remainder of an imposed identity: a man will be interested in cars and women, a Eastern European in jewelry and Adidas, an inmate, or otherwise an enemy of the people, in a blank page and a home visit from your friendly librarian.
+Unlike those censored by an explicit edict, readers under the reach of remote, algorithmic governance may not be immediately aware of control mechanisms structuring their everyday interpretive experience.
+The reader is left with a rough remainder of an imposed identity.
+The dynamic text determines its audience: a man will be interested in cars and women, a Eastern European in jewelry and Adidas, an inmate, or otherwise an enemy of the people, in a blank page and a home visit from your friendly librarian.

 The stratified nature of digital inscription poses obvious general challenges in the social sphere, which this essay can address only obliquely.
 Our ability